 Walnuts belong to the group of foods called super foods.
 They’re packed with nutrients, good fat – and are just plain tasty.
 The nuts are also useful for all kinds of dishes, both sweet and savory, and can be stored (in its shell) for ages in a cool place like the fridge.

 Walnuts are perfect for vegetarians since they are so versatile and nutritious.
-Here are two easy dessert recipes where you can use these healthy nuts delectably: Enjoy!
+Here are two easy dessert recipes where you can use the bounty of Mother Earth delectably: Enjoy!

 For the simplest (very Greek!) dessert, you only need: